-As a data scientist, you might face a challenge at some point of an insufficient amount of historical and/or labeled data.
+Data scientists might sometimes face the challenge of an insufficient amount of historical and/or labeled data.
 As a result, the majority of knowledge discovery methods can’t be used effectively.
-Without being able to produce extra information for business inquiries, we tend to move on from the project.
-However, I’d like to challenge you to look at your data from a different point of view.
-I can show you the value of graphs by showcasing examples in anomaly detection applications where one is interested in finding the most unusual data occurrences.
+Without being able to produce extra information for business inquiries, we tend to move on from a project.
+However, I’d like to challenge this by showcasing the value of graph analytics (also known as social networks) by using examples in anomaly detection applications, where one is interested in finding the most unusual data occurrences.

 Graph data structure represents each data point as an individual instance.
 In comparison to Entity Relation (ER), the data structure relationship between individual nodes can be unique.
 Graphs can be seen as a different paradigm to the traditional ER representation.
 Yet, it also comes with its own pros and cons.

-As once said by D. M. Hawkins: “An outlier is an observation which deviates so much from other observations as to arouse suspicions that it was generated by a different mechanism”.
-We can use graphs to identify and extract even more possible ‘deviations’, various types of measures and characteristics from the normal observations.
+D. M. Hawkins once said: “An outlier is an observation which deviates so much from other observations as to arouse suspicions that it was generated by a different mechanism”.
+We can use graph analytics to identify and extract even more possible ‘deviations’, various types of measures and characteristics from the normal observations.
 Methods we can take to extract these measures from a graph-like structure is being researched by graph theory and the subfield of social sciences that focuses on social networks.

-These methods can be split into two parts: traditional and graph methods, where graph methods can be statistical, machine learning, and any other knowledge discovery-based approach that utilises graph structure and/or its characteristics. graphs can be looked at from a fixed (static) or dynamic (for example describe change of interactions in time) standpoint.
-Not only we are able to extract proximity, statistics, angle, relation, isolation-based and other metrics for more traditionally structured data, but we also are able to explore graph based metrics that describe individual vertices, edges, graphs or subgraphs.
-Although, it might sound complicated for beginners, measuring different characteristics in graph structures are made easier by using researched algorithms that can be easily applied to your graph.
+These methods can be split into two parts: traditional and graph methods.
+Graph methods can use statistical, machine learning, and any other knowledge discovery-based approach that utilizes graph structure and/or its characteristics.
+Graphs can be looked at from a fixed (static) or dynamic (for example describe change of interactions in time) standpoint.
+Not only are we able to extract proximity, statistics, angle, relation, isolation-based and other metrics for more traditionally structured data, but we are also able to explore graph-based metrics that describe individual vertices, edges, graphs or subgraphs.
+Although it might sound complicated for beginners, measuring different characteristics in graph structures are made easier by using researched algorithms that can be easily applied to your graph.

-By understanding different measures like connectivity, distance, centrality, similarity etc., we can build a better understanding of our data.
-Arguably, the most popular graph algorithm, in my opinion, is PageRank which determines the importance of each individual element in the graph by measuring the connectivity and the quality of connections of a particular vertex.
+By understanding different measures, like connectivity, distance, centrality, similarity... etc., we can build a better understanding of our data.
+Arguably, the most popular graph algorithm, in my opinion, is PageRank, which determines the importance of each individual element in the graph by measuring the connectivity and the quality of connections of a particular vertex.
 This algorithm was the first Google Search algorithm.
-Some readers might be familiar with Dijkstra’s shortest path algorithm or A* (A star – shortest path with heuristics) which is able to find the most optimal path between two points (very handy in navigation).
+One might quickly find out how easy it is to develop your own search engine.
+Some readers might be familiar with Dijkstra’s shortest path algorithm or A* (A star – shortest path with heuristics) which is able to find the most optimal path between two points (very handy in navigation, path-planning or developing AI bots in your game).
 To be honest, there are a dozen more algorithms and approaches on how to solve and gather information for a particular problem.
 Try to find out what algorithm or approach would be better for your problem.

 Graphs are often used to give more specific context to your inquiries.
 For example, you could apply community algorithms to narrow down a specific subgraph (subgroup of interest).
 Filtering is applied on the instance level.
 By giving context to the dataset, you might find local anomalies within each community.
-It’s a very powerful concept because many outliers could globally be considered ‘normal’.
-By identifying specific communities one might discover how individual community members breach into other communities (and which ones).
+Community detection in graphs is a very powerful concept because many outliers could globally be considered ‘normal’.
+By identifying specific communities, one might discover how individual community members breach into other communities (and which ones).

-Just like with regular SQL reporting queries, in order to find predefined ‘anomalies’ or points of interest, one might want to apply specific filters (patterns) to a graph.
-For example, applying ego graph filter (vertex of interest with its neighboring vertices) with specific incoming or outgoing connection count OR [(point of interest)-(personal identifier)-(secondary point of interest)] like patterns where a researcher is trying to extract specific linking points.
+Just like with regular SQL reporting queries, in order to find predefined ‘anomalies’ or points of interest, one might want to apply specific filters (patterns) to a graph, also known as pattern matching.
+For example, applying an ego graph filter (vertex of interest with its neighboring vertices) with specific incoming or outgoing connection count OR [(point of interest)-(personal identifier)-(secondary point of interest)] like patterns where a researcher is trying to extract specific linking points.
 Pattern matching could help detect previously identified “anomalies”.